xiaobai/dotfiles/README.md

 ## Notes
 - Configure IRC clients separately.
-- Installs oh-my-zsh and Vundle for you, if they are not already present.
-(TODO: Think about this one?)
 - Powerline fonts can be found on github (powerline/fonts.git) [Linux]
 - To fully get i3 up and running, read i3notes.md [Linux]